Kodam V/Brawijaya: History

-On 17 December 1951, coinciding with the 3rd anniversary of East Java Division, 1st Division / Brawijaya is founded, as replacement of East Java Division.
+On 17 December 1951, coinciding with the 3rd anniversary of East Java Division, 1st Division / Brawijaya was founded, as replacement of East Java Division.
 Brawijaya is a dynasty of the Majapahit Kingdom, that has been successfully integrated into the archipelago and made Majapahit into a powerful kingdom.
 The prefix "Bra-" or "Bhre-" in the name "Brawijaya" means "Great" and is a title of honour given to a young prince named Wijaya, a founder of the Majapahit Kingdom.
+It is today marked as its Raising Day.